JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Earlier in the day when Detective Chissus and I made notification to Alan at Boeing, Detective Chissus and I noticed Alan's left hand was severely swollen and he had a fresh cut on his left thumb.
 - Alan advised his left hand was swollen due to his 3 year old son hitting him with a hatchet.
 - Detective Chissus asked Alan if a hatchet located in his living room was the one his son had used and he replied it was.
-- Detective Chissus asked if we could re-create the incident, which Alan agreed to do.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detective Chissus asked if we could re-create the incident, which Alan agreed to do.</span>
-- Alan was asked to hold a piece of firewood exactly as he had at the time.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan was asked to hold a piece of firewood exactly as he had at the time.</span>
-- Alan held a piece of firewood on the table with his hand palming the top portion of the wood, essentially covering the top with his hand.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan held a piece of firewood on the table with his hand palming the top portion of the wood, essentially covering the top with his hand.</span>
-- He indicated that his 3 year old had hit him on the back of his hand with the hatchet turned backward.
+- <span style="background:rgba(240, 200, 0, 0.2)">He indicated that his 3 year old had hit him on the back of his hand with the hatchet turned backward.</span>
-- This portion of the hatchet is similar to a hammer.
+- <span style="background:rgba(240, 200, 0, 0.2)">This portion of the hatchet is similar to a hammer.</span>
-- Detective Chissus raised the hatchet and gently brought it down, hammer side, onto the back of his hand.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detective Chissus raised the hatchet and gently brought it down, hammer side, onto the back of his hand.</span>
-- Alan agreed this was how it had happened.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan agreed this was how it had happened.</span>
-- The swelling on the back of Alan's hand did not appear to be consistent with this type of injury.
+- <span style="background:rgba(240, 200, 0, 0.2)">The swelling on the back of Alan's hand did not appear to be consistent with this type of injury.</span>
-- There was no distinct marking consistent with the circular hammer portion of the hatchet.
+- <span style="background:rgba(240, 200, 0, 0.2)">There was no distinct marking consistent with the circular hammer portion of the hatchet.</span>
-- The hatchet also appeared to be a heavy tool for a 3 year old to be able to use.
+- <span style="background:rgba(240, 200, 0, 0.2)">The hatchet also appeared to be a heavy tool for a 3 year old to be able to use.</span>

 - I requested permission to **take** the hatchet and Alan agreed.
 Detective Chissus wrote it on the Consent to Search Form.

-- Alan also volunteered to provide a buccal swab from his mouth.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan also volunteered to provide a buccal swab from his mouth.</span>
 - Alan further volunteered to provide an audio recorded statement.
 - In his statement, Alan was more articulate about his timeline and whereabouts on Sunday evening.
 - Alan signed a witness recorded statement form.